 Pursuant to the provisions of the City of Philadelphia Note Ordinances, PGW may issue short-term notes to either support working capital requirements or pay the costs of certain capital projects and other project costs.
 PGW may issue short-term notes in a principal amount, which, together with interest, may not exceed \$150.0 million outstanding to support working capital requirements.
 PGW may also issue additional short-term notes in an aggregate principal amount, which may not exceed \$120.0 million outstanding at any time to pay the costs of certain capital projects and other project costs.
 All notes are supported by a Note Purchase and Credit Agreement and a security interest in PGW's revenues.
-The Note Purchase and Credit Agreement and a security interest in PGW's revenues.
-The Note Purchase and Credit Agreement supporting PGW's combined commercial paper programs set the maximum level of outstanding notes plus interest at \$120.0 million in both 2023 and 2022.
+The Note Purchase and Credit Agreement supporting PGW's combined commercial paper programs set the maximum level of outstanding notes plus interest at \$120.0 million in both FY 2024 and FY 2023.
 The commitment amount is \$120.0 million under the current credit agreement.
 The expiration date of the credit agreement is June 16, 2026.

-There were no Gas Works Revenue Capital Project Commercial Paper Notes (Capital Project Notes) or Gas Works Revenue Notes outstanding at August 31, 2023 and 2022.
+As of August 31, 2024, there were \$35.0 million of Gas Works Revenue Capital Project Commercial Paper Notes (Capital Project Notes) issued and outstanding.
+As of August 31, 2023, there were no Capital Project Notes or Gas Works Revenue Notes outstanding.